What are High Cost Community Support Payments (HCCPS)?

 - Go/No Go Model for FY 22/23 implementation (March 2022)

-During the pilot year the new model will be tested by 3 ACHPs to better understand the impacts of the new model.
+During the pilot year (FY 21-22), the AHO is testing the new model with 3 ACHPs to better understand the practical impacts of the new model.